jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 # Conclusion

 While I could happily keep writing about this topic for days, I think this gives a pretty solid introduction to what FOSS is, the different types of FOSS, and some of the issues to look out for when using FOSS in program.

+FOSS is an incredibly powerful resource for software developers and it is important to have a basic concept of what FOSS is all about and what using it requires of us.